flamecoders/coderswiki/src/lessons/Java/Variables.md

 Author: Akshay Kumar Jha
 ---
 # Java Variables
-So in the previous chapter we were introduced to the world of Java.Now lets dive into the concepts of Java.We shall begin with a simple concept called variables.
+So in the previous chapter we were introduced to setup of Java.

+Now lets dive into the concepts of Java.We shall begin with a simple concept called variables.

+## 1. Variable types
 Variables are containers for storing data values.

 In Java, there are different types of variables, for example: